 Quite often the pasta is cooked, tossed in butter then served on a warm plate with the truffles sliced over it at the table.
 This method has a major flaw in that the amount of butter, if not measured, can be too much or too little so you end up with dry sticky pasta or a greasy one.
 The experience is far greater if every mouthful from start to finish is as balanced as the last.

-The use of good quality unsalted butter is paramount, the pasta should be homemade or bought fresh, alternatively a very high-quality bronze die, dried pasta will suffice.
+The use of good quality unsalted butter is paramount, the pasta should be homemade or bought fresh, alternatively a very high-quality bronze die pasta will suffice.

 The use of parmesan is optional but this recipe calls for it, however, a mild parmesan is preferred as not to overpower the flavour of the white truffle.
-This method requires making a sauce from water/stock, butter and parmesan to coat the pasta perfectly offering the ultimate addition to fresh pasta which is both light and flavoursome.
+This method requires making a sauce from water/stock, butter, and parmesan to coat the pasta perfectly offering the ultimate addition to fresh pasta which is both light and flavoursome.
 If you are using dried pasta a basic rule is to double the sauce recipe as dried pasta once drained is much more thirsty.
-Another piece of advice is if you are cooking for large quantities coat the pasta in four portion batches.
+If you are cooking for large quantities coat the pasta in several portion batches.

 Remove the fresh truffle from the fridge at least an hour before serving.
-Wash carefully under cold running water, with a small brush remove any excess dirt and dry with a paper towel.
+Carefully give it a quick rinse under cold running water, with a small brush remove any excess dirt and dry with a paper towel and set aside.
 Once the truffle has reached room temperature it will release a far greater aroma.